OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-09.md

 Open shame belongs to us, Lord, to our kings, our leaders, and our ancestors, because we have sinned against You.

 ## Daniel 9:9
-To the Lord our God belong mercy and forgiveness, for we have rebelled against Him;
+Mercy and forgiveness are with the Lord our God, for we have rebelled against Him;

 ## Daniel 9:10
 and we have not obeyed the voice of the Lord our God, to walk in His teachings set before us through His servants the prophets.